The Real Estate Law Review: Dominican Republic

 A conveyance tax must be paid before registering the purchase of real estate.
 The conveyance tax amounts to 3 per cent of the price of sale or the market value of the property as determined by the tax authorities, whichever is higher.

-The following properties are exempt from paying real estate tax: (1) farm properties; (2) homes whose owner is 65 years old or older, and has no other property in his or her name; and (3) properties owned by companies, which pay a separate 1 per cent tax on company assets.
+The following properties are exempt from paying real estate tax: farm properties; homes whose owner is 65 years old or older, and has no other property in his or her name; and properties owned by companies, which pay a separate 1 per cent tax on company assets.
+Owners who have obtained their Dominican residency under Law No. 171-07 on Special Incentives to Retirees and Fixed-Income earners of foreign source are also eligible for a 50 per cent exemption of their real estate taxes.

 iv Finance and security